AmandaErnar/Writing.how/style.md

 Write to generate ideas.
 Edit to clarify them.

-## Don't
-- Use "ing"
-- Use "that"
-- Use "really" or "very"
-- Sound smart

 ## Do
 - Use "you" and "your" to make writing feel personal
 - Use active voice